Skip to main content

 • Check that the workflows actually ran in your CI provider’s interface

-• Ensure the trunk-io bot has permission to push to create these branches
+• Make sure the trunk-io bot has permission to push to create these branches